slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*

-> *'Truth only means something when it's hard to admit.' -- Nicholas Sparks*
+> *'Truth only means something when it’s hard to admit.' -- Nicholas Sparks*

 > *'Look for results, not salutes.' -- Captain Michael Abrashoff*

 Take extreme ownership.
 Why? when are willing to swallow your pride and take ownership of your life and success, you will cultivate respect for yourself and respect from others.
 Your results are yours and yours alone.
 Your choices determined the body, bank account, and relationships that you have right now.

 > *'We are taught you must blame your father, your sisters, your brothers, the school, the teachers - but never blame yourself.
-It's never your fault.
-But it's always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*
+It’s never your fault.
+But it’s always your fault, because if you wanted to change you're the one who has got to change.' --  Katharine Hepburn*

 > *'I lie to myself all the time.
 But I never believe me.' -- S.E.
 Hinton*